vuejs/docs/src/guide/scaling-up/state-management.md

 </div>

 :::tip
-Note the click handler uses `store.increment()` with the parenthesis - this is necessary to call the method with the proper `this` context since it's not a component method.
+Note the click handler uses `store.increment()` with parentheses - this is necessary to call the method with the proper `this` context since it's not a component method.
 :::

 Although here we are using a single reactive object as a store, you can also share reactive state created using other [Reactivity APIs](/api/reactivity-core.html) such as `ref()` or `computed()`, or even return global state from a [Composable](/guide/reusability/composables.html):